luciasalar/predicting_depression_symptoms/project_design.md

 * We will first introduce how researchers use social media data to predict mental illnesses symptoms

-* Then we will discuss the problem of: problem of using social media data to predict mental illnesses (Methodological Gaps in Predicting Mental Health States from Social Media: Triangulating Diagnostic Signals)
+* Then we will discuss the concerns of using social media data to predict mental illnesses (Methodological Gaps in Predicting Mental Health States from Social Media: Triangulating Diagnostic Signals)

 1. Do these diagnostic signals measure what they claim to measure? (mismatched between predictive features in the proxy classifiers and those of the patient model, classifier capture support seeking behaviors, interest in others’ lived experiences of the illness, self-reported accounts of stigma and inhibition)